O.J. Simpson Banned From More Vegas Hotels? Wynn CEO Not Interested In The Juice

 — Busted Coverage (@bustedcoverage) November 9, 2017

-As The Inquisitr reported yesterday, O.J. has expressed his innocence in the whole matter at the Cosmopolitan, saying “nothing happened” at the casino’s Clique bar.
+As the Inquisitr reported yesterday, O.J. has expressed his innocence in the whole matter at the Cosmopolitan, saying “nothing happened” at the casino’s Clique bar.
 TMZ broke the original story, saying the former running back started arguments with staff and was escorted out of the casino after breaking glasses.
 The Juice has completely denied these stories and blamed the media for blowing the whole night out of proportion.

 The Cosmopolitan has banned O.J. for life, one matter he didn’t care to comment on.
 He confessed he would not go back to the casino if he wasn’t allowed.
 There are plenty of hotels for the 70-year-old Las Vegas resident to choose from if he continues to party in Sin City.